Does he belong in the Hall of Fame? Don Newcombe

 If I understand correctly, the Hall of Fame is about celebrating the best of baseball, just as it’s about honoring players with gaudy career numbers.
 While I don’t know if what Newcombe has done in retirement is enough to make up for his truncated career and earn him a nod from the Veterans Committee, it would be a bright spot for a game whose players have famously struggled with alcohol, amphetamines, cocaine and steroids.
 If it were up to me, I’d give him a plaque.
 He’s in my Hall of Fame.

-11 thoughts on “Does he belong in the Hall of Fame?
-Don Newcombe
+29 Replies to “Does he belong in the Hall of Fame?
+Don Newcombe”

 1. I’d vote him in.
 For several seasons he was among the best of that first generation of Black players to succeed in the major leagues in the wake of Jackie Robinson and Larry Doby–and one of the few pitchers.
 Most of the early Black stars were position players.